The Old Age Home(page)

 The normal approach is to take classes, benefit from the instructor, and make friends among fellow-sufferers.

 "READ THE MANUAL?"
-FORGET IT.
+NO, FORGET IT.

 You cannot do this from books, and you cannot do this alone.
 You